ibotdotout/robot-packtpub/README.md

-# Pybot-Packtpub
+# Robot-Packtpub

-Automatic get free ebook from packtpub to your account
+Robotframework script that get free ebook from packtpub to your account

 ## How to Use with Docker